GeoLotto: Current games

-Games that operated under the GeoLotto brand:
+Games that operate under the GeoLotto brand:

+Geo Lottery game

+Geo Lottery is the flagship product of the site.
+This is a globe game where you select a specific location(lucky spot) on the globe.
+The globe is rotated on random direction and with random power after which it settles on a point.
+You will be selected as a winner if the location you had chosen falls within a certain radius from the point where the globe had settled.

 GeoLotto game

 Usually referred to simply as 'GeoLotto', this game was the flagship product of the site.
 The premise of the game was that a player could select squares to own out of a grid of squares overlaid onto a satellite representation of Great Britain (the map data was served by Google Maps).
 Each square had an equal probability chance to win one of the various prizes assigned randomly at the end of the game.
 A square was valued at £1 a week.
 The draw conducted every Saturday at 10.30pm, with the results announced at 11pm.

 Players could enter by paying for a square for a fixed number of weeks or they could subscribe for ongoing entry until they decide to cancel.

 Regulation

 GeoLotto was regulated by the UK Gambling Commission, certified by GamCare and carried the 'Verified by Norton' tag.